 Commissioner of Administration Jay Dardenne

-Louisiana Commissioner of Administration Jay Dardenne sits on the Louisiana Coastal Protection and Restoration Authority, a regulatory authority that must approve Bayou Bridge before construction can begin.
+Louisiana Commissioner of Administration Jay Dardenne sits on the Louisiana Coastal Protection and Restoration Authority, one of the final regulatory authorities to approve Bayou Bridge.

 Dardenne, who has served in Louisiana government since 1992, has received more than $445,000 for his various electoral campaigns from individuals and businesses in the oil and gas industry, including $1,000 from Energy Transfer Partners and $1,250 from Phillips 66 according to data from the National Institute on Money in State Politics.
 Dardenne’s largest oil and gas industry donors are members of the Hise family, which owns Hise Exploration Partners.
 Anne and Bill Hise donated a combined $45,750 to Dardenne between 1996 and 2017.